Leave-one-out Distinguishability in Machine Learning: Introduction

-Given our framework, we prove that, for various kernel functions, including the RBF kernel and NNGP kernel on a sphere (\cref{thm:master_theorem}), the differing data point itself is a stationary point of the leave-one-out distinguishability.
-Through experiments we further show that on image datasets, LOOD under NNGP model is maximized when the query equals the differing datapoint (\ref{subfig:lood_local_opt_nngp}).
-We then experimentally show that this conclusion generalizes to deep neural networks trained via SGD, by showing that the empirical information leakage is maximized when query data is within a small perturbation of the differing data (\cref{subfig:lood_local_opt_nn}).
-What is interesting is that, we empirically show that LOOD remains almost unchanged even as the number of queries increases (\cref{app:multiple_query}).
-In other words, all the information related to the differing point in the leave-one-out setting is contained within the model's prediction distribution solely on that differing point.
-We show how to exploit this to reconstruct training (image) data in the leave-one-out or leave-one~group-out settings.
-We present samples of the reconstructed images (See \cref{fig:opt_non_regular}, and \ref{fig:reconstruct_2} through \ref{fig:reconstruct_6}) which show significant resemblance to the training data, even when our optimization problem lands on sub-optimal queries.
+Our method offers theoretical explanations as well as efficient algorithms (\cref{sec:opt_query}) to examine which query points are most influenced by any training data $S$ (i.e., to quantify the leakage of models in black-box settings).
+This further allows one to gauge the severity of this leakage by examining to what extent the most-influenced query can help \textbf{reconstruct the training data}.
+We prove that, for GPs under weak regularity conditions (\cref{thm:master_theorem}), the differing data itself is a stationary point of LOOD.
+Experiments on image datasets further show that, LOOD under NNGP model is maximized when the query equals the differing datapoint (\ref{subfig:lood_local_opt_nngp}).
+These conclusions (for NNGP models) experimentally generalize to deep neural networks trained via SGD, where the empirical leakage is maximized when query data is within a small perturbation of the differing data (\cref{subfig:lood_local_opt_nn}).
+Additionally, LOOD under NNGP remains almost unchanged even as the number of queries increases, even when the queries are optimized to have high LOOD (\cref{app:multiple_query}).
+In other words, for NNGP models, all the information related to the differing point in the leave-one-out setting is contained within the model's prediction distribution solely on that differing point.
+We show how to exploit this to reconstruct training data in the leave-one-out or leave-one~group-out settings.
+We present samples of reconstructed images in \cref{fig:opt_non_regular} and \ref{fig:reconstruct_2}-\ref{fig:reconstruct_6}, which strikingly resemble the training data, even when our optimization lands on sub-optimal queries.

-Finally, we investigate how LOOD is affected by activation functions.
-We prove that a low-rank kernel matrix implies low LOOD, thus low information leakage (See~\cref{lem:low_rank}).
-Leveraging existing literature, we further show that the NNGP kernel for fully connected networks is closer to a low-rank matrix under ReLU activation (thus lead to less leakage) compared to smooth activation functions such as GeLU.
-We also validate this effect of activation choice result empirically, both for NNGP and for deep neural network trained via SGD (\cref{fig:activation}).
+Finally, the analytical structure of LOOD guides us in theoretically understanding how the model architecture can affect information leakage.
+In \cref{sec:effect_model_leakage}, we investigate how the analytical LOOD for Neural Network Gaussian Processes (NNGPs) is affected by activation functions.
+We prove that a low-rank kernel matrix implies low LOOD (\cref{lem:low_rank}) while existing literature (\cref{prop:activation}) prove that the NNGP kernel for fully connected networks is closer to a low-rank matrix under ReLU activation (thus lead to less leakage) compared to smooth activation functions such as GeLU.
+Thus, smooth activation functions induce higher LOOD (information leakage) than non-smooth activation functions in deep neural networks.
+We validate that this conclusion aligns with empirical experiments for both NNGPs and for deep neural network trained via SGD (\cref{fig:activation}).